Child protection training requirements - Government protocol

 Refresher training is relevant to demonstrate compliance with Reg 84 and Quality Area 2.

-Compliance with s162A requires completion of one of these approved courses delivered by an accredited course provider.
+Compliance with section 162A requires completion of one of these approved courses delivered by an accredited course provider.
 Section 162A does not require “refresher training”.

 Summary of child protection training and awareness requirements

-(1) Ensure that every nominated supervisor and every person in day-to-day charge has:
+(1) Ensure that every nominated supervisor, every person in day-to-day charge and every family day care co-ordinator has:

 - successfully completed approved child protection training (S162A);